Compliance with University Policies/Registration Holds

 If unforeseen circumstances prevent the student from sitting for the regularly scheduled examination, instructors should make alternative arrangements on an individual basis.
 Such unforeseen circumstances include illness, personal emergency, or the student's required participation in special events (for example, athletic championships) approved as exceptions by the Committee on Undergraduate Standards and Policy (C-USP).
-Inquiries regarding these circumstances may be directed to the office of the Vice Provost for Undergraduate Education, via the office of Undergraduate Advising and Research (UAR), Sweet Hall.
+Inquiries regarding these circumstances may be directed to the office of the Vice Provost for Undergraduate Education, via the office of Academic Advising, Sweet Hall.

 Statement Concerning Early Examinations

 Students are reminded that taking final examinations earlier than the scheduled time is a privilege, not a right.
 They should request this privilege only in the event of extraordinary circumstances.

 Since the final examination schedule for each quarter is published annually on the Registrar's web site at the time of course selection and enrollment, students are expected to make their academic plans in light of known personal circumstances that may make certain examination times difficult for them.